Dive into the Future of Tech!

 Automating Everyday Tasks

-Students will also experience firsthand how automation simplifies everyday life by tackling repetitive or complex tasks, such as using AI-powered cameras in zoos to automatically differentiate and track animals based on species, movement patterns, and behaviour.
+Students will also learn how automation simplifies everyday life by tackling repetitive or complex tasks, such as using AI-powered cameras in zoos to automatically differentiate and track animals based on species, movement patterns, and behaviour.
 These systems not only assist zookeepers in monitoring animal health and habitats but also contribute to research and conservation efforts.
 Such examples will illustrate how automation works behind the scenes to handle decision-making processes that would be difficult or impossible for humans to manage manually at scale—a concept applied across industries, from finance (automated trading) to customer service (chatbots) and healthcare (automated diagnostics).
 Students will also explore how AI-powered assistants like Siri, Alexa, and Google Assistant use algorithms to process natural language, respond to commands, and even learn from user behaviour.
 By understanding the underlying technology behind these devices, students will see how AI can automate and improve daily tasks, from setting reminders and controlling smart home devices to conducting internet searches and playing music.
 This leads them into discussions about natural language processing (NLP), speech recognition, and the future potential of AI in creating more intuitive and adaptive systems.

 Predictive Systems and Personalised Experiences